-Having this extra pair of eyes can be beneficial, as they may notice a developer trait that turns out to exactly what you’re looking for, or pick up on an answer that indicates a high-level of experience that you might have missed.
+Having this extra pair of eyes can be beneficial, as they may notice a developer trait that turns out to be exactly what you’re looking for, or pick up on an answer that indicates a high level of experience that you might have missed.

 However, if you’re brand new to IT recruitment and your contact books don’t include the numbers of people who can help you out, you could turn to expert recruiters who can offer guidance on not only the interview but the candidate screening process and the negotiation phase.

 When recruiting for a developer, this should be self-explanatory; even if you don’t understand the code or how it comes to together to build an application, you should always ask to look through their portfolio.

 You’ll want someone willing to go out of their comfort zone to create the best product possible.
 For this to happen, you’ll require a developer who takes pride in what they build and the best way to discover that is through their portfolio.

 Most programmers will be happy to show off their favourite projects, so ask to take a look at their GitHub code repository or Stack Overflow profile.

 If what’s placed in front seems like a foreign language, ask to see the finished product.
 This should also give you a detailed look at their application development skills including user interface (UI) and user experience (UX) programming.